-Another related line of research is Visual Commonsense Reasoning (VCR) \cite{zellers2019recognition,wu2019connective}.
-In VCR \cite{zellers2019recognition}, given an image, object regions and a question, the task requires the machine to answer the question regarding what is happening in the given frame.
-The model has to also provide justifications for the selected answer in relation to the question. \cite{park2020visualcomet} also studied a somewhat similar problem where a dynamic story underlying the input image is generated using commonsense reasoning.
+Visual Commonsense Reasoning (VCR) \cite{zellers2019recognition,wu2019connective} and causal video understanding~\cite{parmar2024causalchaos,parmar2024learning} are also related to our work.
+In VCR \cite{zellers2019recognition}, given an image, object regions, and a question, the model should answer the question regarding what is happening in the given frame.
+The model has to also provide justifications for the selected answer in relation to the question.
+Authors in \cite{park2020visualcomet} also studied a similar problem where a dynamic story underlying the input image is generated using commonsense reasoning.
 In particular, VisualCOMET \cite{park2020visualcomet} extends VCR and attempts to generate a set of textual descriptions of events at present, a set of commonsense inferences on events before, a set of commonsense inferences on events after, and a set of commonsense inferences on people’s intents at present.
 In this vein, given the complete visual commonsense graph representing an image, they propose two tasks; (1) generate the rest of the visual commonsense graph that is connected to the current event and (2) generate a complete set of commonsense inferences.
-In contrast, given a snapshot without any other natural language queries, we recognize visual objects in the scene and how they are related to the human and then use the human-centred relational representation to infer the most likely actions executed by the human.
+In contrast, given an image without any other natural language queries, we recognize visual objects in the scene and how they are related to the human, then use the human-centric object relational representation to infer the most likely actions executed by the human.

-Recently, there are machine learning models that can also perform logical reasoning.
-In particular, ~\cite{dai2019bridging} specifically use abductive reasoning to improve the hypothesis of the learner.
-Furthermore, a neurosymbolic action recognition method that can generate some explanation for predicted actions is presented in~\cite{jin2022complex}.
-Perhaps, our work is orthogonal to these ideas where our method can also benefit from these developed ideas.